Transport changes in Parkville

 Road and lane closures

-- Grattan Street westbound lanes closed to vehicles between Flemington Road and Elizabeth Street/Royal Parade from February 14, 2020 for three years.
+- Grattan Street westbound lanes closed to vehicles, between Flemington Road and Elizabeth Street/Royal Parade, from February 2020 for three years.

-- The right hand-turn from Royal Parade southbound lane into Grattan Street is closed to traffic
+- The right hand-turn from Royal Parade southbound lane into Grattan Street is closed to public vehicles.

 - Grattan Street closed to vehicles between Royal Parade and Leicester Street (for up to five years).

 - Barry Street (between Pelham Street and Grattan Street) is also closed to vehicles for up to five years.

 - Queensberry Street was widened to two traffic lanes between Elizabeth and Rathdowne streets to give road users heading east-west across the city an additional option to Grattan and Victoria streets.

 There will be changes to how pedestrians and cyclists travel in the area

 On Grattan Street, between Flemington Road and Elizabeth Street/Royal Parade, pedestrian access is maintained using the covered pedestrian walkway adjacent to the Peter MacCallum Cancer Centre.

 Cyclist access is maintained eastbound under traffic control.
 Cyclist travelling to Flemington Road from Elizabeth Street/Royal Parade are asked to dismount their bicycle and use the path on the north side of Grattan Street.